Cumulant GAN: Introduction

 \section{Introduction}

 A GAN is a two-player zero-sum game between a \emph{discriminator} and a \emph{generator}, both being neural networks with high learning capacity.
 GANs \cite{GPMXWOCB14} are powerful generative models capable of drawing new samples from an unknown distribution when only samples from that distribution are available.
-Their popularity stems from their ability to generate realistic samples from high-dimensional and complex distributions such as image collections \cite{mirza2014conditional,radford2015unsupervised,odena2016conditional,karras2017progressive,brundage2018malicious,brock2018large,karras2019style}, speech \cite{pascual2017segan,saito2018statistical,kumar2019melgan} and natural language text \cite{che2017maximum, fedus2018maskgan} among other types of raw data.
+Their popularity stems from their ability to generate realistic samples from high-dimensional and complex distributions.
+In computer vision, GANs have been applied for (conditional) image generation \cite{mirza2014conditional,Denton2015LapGAN,radford2015unsupervised,odena2016conditional,karras2017progressive,brock2018large,karras2019style}, image synthesis from text (i.e., reverse captioning) \cite{pmlr-v48-reed16}, image-to-image translation \cite{cyclegan} and image super-resolution \cite{Ledig2016a}.
+In time-series data, GANs have been used for speech enhancement \cite{pascual2017segan}, speech synthesis \cite{saito2018statistical,kumar2019melgan} as well as for natural language processing \cite{che2017maximum, fedus2018maskgan} among other types of raw data.
+Several surveys and reviews on GANs are available in the literature \cite{Creswell_2018, 10.1145/3439723, journals/corr/abs-2001-06937, Jabbar2020ASO}.
+Moreover, the concept of adversarial training which essentially designates that the loss function is learned and thus data-driven and not predetermined by the user has been successfully applied in domain adaptation \cite{cyclegan,JMLR:v17:15-239,tzeng2017adversarial,pmlr-v80-hoffman18a} and representation disentanglement \cite{infogan}.

-It is well-documented that the training procedure of GANs often fails and several heuristics have been devised \cite{salimans2016improved} to alleviate the difficulties of training.
-For instance, a recurring impediment with GAN training is the oscillatory behavior of the optimization algorithms due to the fact that the optimal solution is a saddle point of the loss function.
-Standard optimization algorithms such as stochastic gradient descent (SGD) may fail even for simple loss functions \cite{mertikopoulos2018cycles,daskalakis2018training}.
+There are three ingredients that constitute a GAN: the architectures for both the generator and the discriminator, the training algorithm and the loss function which is further divided into the \emph{objective functional} to be optimized and the \emph{function space} where the discriminator belongs to.
+Over the years, the capacity of the neural networks has been increased resulting in significant gains in terms of naturalness and performance \cite{karras2017progressive,brock2018large,karras2019style,pmlr-v97-zhang19d}.
+Similarly, new normalization techniques such as spectral normalization \cite{miyato2018spectral} and new optimization algorithms \cite{daskalakis2018training} have been proposed.
+Two characteristic examples are progressively-learning GAN \cite{karras2017progressive} where the models are built in progressive levels of resolution and MelGAN \cite{kumar2019melgan} where weight normalization played a critical role for the generation of high quality speech.
+Several heuristics have been also devised \cite{salimans2016improved} to alleviate the difficulties of training GANs.